Vanalio/Neat-AI/note.md

 9 to 7 and 6
 8 to 7, 8 and 6

-as you can see the hidden layer presents recurrence, with bidirectional connections, self connections and loops.
+as you can see the hidden layer presents recurrence, with a) bidirectional connections, b) self connections and c) loops.

-write the python code that will:
+write the python code that considering loops, self connections and bidirectional connections will give the network output at each timestep

-give network output at each timestep considering loops, self connections, bidirectional connections you need to somehow manage the rnn using state saving
+you need to somehow manage the rnn using state saving.

-describe the flow of the data moving among each neuron so that its clear how the data moves from input to output across the network.
+use the best approach in terms of speed and memory footprint. we have access to gpus if needed.

+the code must be VERY short and still completely functional!!!